arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 }
 ```

-To provide an actual empty string, the string needs to be quoted with a single quote.
+The string needs to be quoted with single quotes, so that it becomes an empty string.

 ```java
 @ParameterizedTest